 To all potential jurors, please be aware of Jury Duty scams.
 The links below detail some of the potential scams that are occurring.
 In order to be called for jury duty in Hamilton County you must first receive a summons in the mail.
-If you have received a phone call or any other suspicious correspondence from anyone claiming to represent the Jury Commission Office, Sheriff's Office, or any other court personnel, please contact us at 513-946-5879 to verify any potential jury duty obligations.
+If you have received a phone call, email, visit or any other suspicious correspondence from anyone claiming to represent the Jury Commission Office, Sheriff's Office, Clerk of Court or any other court personnel, please contact us at 513-946-5879 to verify any potential jury duty obligations.
 Thank You!

 Alert: There is a more recent version of the jury scam taking place in which the caller offers you the last 4 digits of your social security number.
 Please note that the Jury Commission Office will never ask you for, collect, or use your social security number.
 The call you received is a scam.